suhpin95/suhpin95/README.md

 - 👋 Hi, I’m @suhpin95
 - I'm a full stack developer with experience in Javascript, ReactJS, Java, Django, Spring
 - 👀 I’m interested in Full stack web development, Front end development, MicroFrontends
-- 🌱 I’m currently learning MicroFrontends
+- 🌱 I’m currently learning Distributed Systems

 <!---
 suhpin95/suhpin95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.